This provides a non-legal summary of the Foundation’s governance model as established in the articles of association.

 - Eric Herman (Treasurer)

-The advisory board is a set of experts that suppport the general assembly, board of directors and staff.
+The advisory board members are experts that support the general assembly, board of directors and staff.
 There are some decisions for which they must be consulted.

 The staff of the Foundation for Public Code carry out the Foundation’s day to day work.